 Water bath canner

-In the world of canning, there are two different canning methods you will need to know to properly preserve your food.
+In the world of canning food, there are two different canning methods you will need to know to properly preserve your food.

 Water Bath Canning